arlac77/repository-provider/README.md

 ### normalizeRepositoryName

-Bring a repository name into its normal form by removing any clutter like .git suffix or #branch names.
+Bring a repository name into its normal form by removing any clutter. like .git suffix or #branch names.

 #### Parameters